cppshizoidS/PocoWebServer/README.md

 # PocoWebServer
-Simple hello world server using C++ pocolibs
+Simple hello world server using C++ pocolibs and rapidjson